 2.1.6.
-Configuring the replacement VAX.
+Configuring the replacement VAX or PDP11.

-After installation you must configure your CHARON-VAX/XX system to install VAX/VMS.
-Assuming a default installation, you can edit the configuration file (e.g. mv3k196.cfg (XM) or mv3k198.cfg (XK and XL)) with Notepad or any other text editor.
-This file is available in the CHARON-VAX target directory in the Build_xxx (xxx stands for the build number) folder.
+After installation you must configure your CHARON-VAX/XX / CHARON-PDP11 system to install VAX/VMS or RSX11/RT11.
+Assuming a default installation and CHARON-VAX product, you can edit the configuration file (e.g. mv3k196.cfg (XM) or mv3k198.cfg (XK and XL)) with Notepad or any other text editor.
+This file is available in the CHARON-VAX/CHARON-PDP11 target directory in the Build_xxx (xxx stands for the build number) folder.
 The configuration file should be saved in text format.
 You can write your own configuration file based on the default.
 You may find it useful to keep a copy of your configuration file for further reference or security.

-Read the Chapter on Configuration to prepare a configuration file for the desired VAX system (within the limits of the CHARON-VAX/XX hardware).
+Read the Chapter on Configuration to prepare a configuration file for the desired VAX/PDP11 system (within the limits of the CHARON-VAX/XX / CHARON-PDP11 hardware).
 The commented configuration file examples in Appendix A illustrate the structure and content of the configuration file parameters.

 2.1.7.
-Starting CHARON-VAX/XX
+Starting CHARON-VAX/XX / CHARON-PDP11

-CHARON-VAX must be installed from an account with administrator privileges but the installation process creates a CHARON-GRP with the minimum requirements to be able to run CHARON-VAX.
-To run CHARON-VAX from another account than the administrator account create a user account with CHARON-GRP privileges or add CHARON-GRP privileges to an existing user account.
+CHARON-VAX/CHARON-PDP11 must be installed from an account with administrator privileges but the installation process creates a CHARON-GRP with the minimum requirements to be able to run CHARON-VAX/CHARON-PDP11.
+To run CHARON-VAX/CHARON-PDP11 from another account than the administrator account create a user account with CHARON-GRP privileges or add CHARON-GRP privileges to an existing user account.